prebid/prebid-server/docs/endpoints/openrtb2/auction.md

 - An OpenRTB 2.5 BidResponse, or
 - An HTTP 400 status code if the request is malformed

-A "hello world" response using the prebid sample ad is shown below.
+A "hello world" response from the prebid sample ad request is shown below.

 ```
 {